 Don't Forget The Social Security Earnings Test

-The only important caveat to the strategy of receiving Social Security benefits and working at the same time is the Social Security Earnings Test – where ongoing earned income (i.e., wages from a job or self-employment income) can partially or fully reduce retirement benefits if they are taken early.
-So you cannot retire at 62 and still work, or the earned income will reduce the retirement benefits.
+The only important caveat to the strategy of receiving Social Security benefits and working at the same time is the Social Security Earnings Test - where ongoing earned income (i.e., wages from a job or self-employment income) can partially or fully reduce retirement benefits if they are taken early.
+So you cannot retire at 62 and still work, or earned income above the Earnings Test threshold will reduce the retirement benefits.
 The strategy of working while getting Social Security benefits is only viable after reaching full retirement age (currently age 66).
-On the other hand, beyond that point, it really is possible for each subsequent year of work in someone’s late 60s or even 70s and beyond, to be receiving Social Security benefits while working and have those benefits recalculated for the future based on another year of work (if the additional work year really does increase AIME)!
+On the other hand, beyond that point, it really is possible for each subsequent year of work in someone's late 60s or even 70s and beyond, to be receiving Social Security benefits while working and have those benefits recalculated for the future based on another year of work (if the additional work year really does increase AIME)!